bsayli/spring-boot-openapi-generics-clients/customer-service/README.md

 * To **serve as the API producer** that publishes an OpenAPI spec (`/v3/api-docs.yaml`).
 * To **feed the `customer-service-client` module**, where the spec is consumed and turned into a type-safe client with generics-aware wrappers.
-* To demonstrate how **Swagger customizers** can teach OpenAPI about generic wrappers so that the generated client stays clean and DRY.
+* To demonstrate how **Swagger customizers** can teach OpenAPI about generic and nested wrappers so that the generated client stays clean and DRY.

 Think of this module as the **server-side anchor**: without it, the client module would have nothing to generate against.